leafOfTree/WindowTabs/README.md

     - Right click on the notification icon at the bottom right corner.
     - Right click on the tab title.

+## Contribution

+Any help is very welcome.
+Feel free to create issues or pull requests.
+If you'd like to fix issues, you can pick [any open issue](https://github.com/leafOfTree/WindowTabs/issues?q=is%3Aissue%20state%3Aopen).

 ## Compilation

 Tested on Win10 with Visual Studio 2019 or 2022.